 - hair loss, especially over the back.

 Several complications that may arise from uncontrolled Cushing’s disease exist.
-The most common are high blood pressure, congestive heart failure, diabetes mellitus, lung/respiratory disease (pulmonary thromboembolism/PTE), pancreatitis and various kidney diseases.
-Animals with one or more of these complications can become emergencies with life-threatening issues.
-Thus, Cushingoid patients should have routine medical check-ups and be assessed on an emergency basis, if any abnormalities become apparent.
+The most common are high blood pressure, diabetes mellitus, lung/respiratory disease (pulmonary thromboembolism/PTE), chronic skin or urinary tract infections, pancreatitis and protein loss from the kidneys.
+Animals with one or more of these complications are more likely to require treatment.
+Thus, patients that have been diagnosed with or are suspected of having Cushing’s should have routine medical check-ups.

 Routine blood work can raise clinical suspicion of Cushing’s disease, such as elevated cholesterol and alkaline phosphatase/ALKP; however, a definitive diagnosis requires more specific blood testing.
 The two blood tests of choice are the ACTH stimulation test and the low-dose dexamethasone suppression (LDDS) test.
 A LDDS test is often useful to differentiate pituitary from adrenal based Cushing’s.
+A LDDS test also has a higher sensitivity of detecting the disease than the ACTH stimulation test.
 Adrenal based disease may also be detectable on abdominal ultrasound, if the adrenal tumor is large enough for visualization.
+In some instances, a CT scan or MRI will be ordered to assess the pituitary gland for a larger tumor.